derektypist/navbar-project/README.md

 In the about page, there is a brief information on what I do.

 In the projects page, there are links to live projects and GitHub repositories in each project.
+These projects are with Code Institute and FreeCodeCamp.

 In the contact page, there are links to professional associations (e.g. British Computer Society) and professional social media (e.g. LinkedIn).

+## Features

+Links to Professional Associations, Professional Social Media (e.g. LinkedIn), Live Projects and GitHub Repositories.

+## Technologies

+This project uses HTML5, CSS3, JavaScript, Google Fonts and Font Awesome 5.15.2.

+## Testing

+Ensure user stories have been met.
+Manually test each link to ensure that they are pointing to the correct destination.
+External links (e.g. LinkedIn) open in a new window.

+## Deployment

+Deployed on [GitHub Pages](https://derektypist.github.io/navbar-project) at the main branch.

 ## Credits

 ### Content

 Styles in style.css taken from John Smilga, see acknowledgements.
 Accessed on 21 April 2021.

 ### Acknowledgements